MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * typography
+    * fix if anchor text is in tooltip
+    * update styling of anchor text
+    * fix p child of p warning
+    * fix that all three typography compenents have the same styling class name props
+    * move render text and final text into separate files
   * center the nav icons - they are a little off - make sure they are centered for all heights?
   * about page
     * delete aboutToDo.md